lucykamau-lk/NRS-528_Application_of_GIS_in_Python/README.md

 6. Code_Challenge_08
    * Functions
 7. Code_Challenge_09
-   * Using arcpy.da module to undertake some basic partitioning of the dataset.
+   * Cursor (using arcpy.da module to undertake some basic partitioning of the dataset)
 8. Code_Challenge_10
    * Rasters
 9. Final Toolbox Challenge